 From tourism aspects North Bengal has immense potential to cater the needs of all kinds of travelers.
 For luxurious leisure tours, adventures high and low altitude treks, exciting jungle safari, elephant safari, daring white water rafting, remote village tourism, ethnic tourism, cultural tourism, angling tour, ornithology tour, heritage tour and much more North Bengal is just the place one needs to go.

-Dooars area is the Himalayan Foothills of North Bengal.
-The forests, tea gardens, undulating plains, people of different cultures all create a heady brew that has made Dooars one of the most fascinating tourism destination of North [+] read continue...
+Dooars The Himalayan Foothills of North Bengal is known as Dooars.
+The forests, tea gardens, undulating plains, people of different culture and ethnic group; all create a heady brew that has made Dooars one of the most fascinating [+] read continue...

 Travel information on Darjeeling district and its subdivisions namely Darjeeling, Kalimpong, Kurseong and Siliguri [+] read continue...